 Conditional Sale Explained

 A Conditional Sale car finance agreement is very similar to a Hire Purchase however with a Conditional Sale you commit to purchasing the car at the start of the agreement.
-This means when the term has come to an end and you’ve paid your final repayment, ownership of the vehicle transfer to your automatically and you have no extra fees to pay.
+This means when the term has come to an end and you’ve paid your final repayment, ownership of the vehicle is transferred to you automatically and you have no extra fees to pay.

 Looking for car finance?